-Tara Cohen PhD, Research Scientist at Cedars-Sinai Medical Center, received her doctorate in human-factors engineering from Embry-Riddle Aeronautical University.
+Tara Cohen PhD, Research Scientist and Assistant Professor of Surgery at Cedars-Sinai Medical Center, received her doctorate in Human Factors from Embry-Riddle Aeronautical University.
 Dr. Cohen's research interests center around proactive approaches to patient safety, including identifying and mitigating potential threats to safety or workflow disruptions in the cardiac operating room.
 She offers practical tips for healthcare quality improvement founded on well-documented research.

 Tirone E. David MD

-Dr. David is known worldwide for having developed the "David Operation," a valve-sparing aortic root replacement procedure in patients with aortic root aneurysms.
+Dr. David is known worldwide for his surgical creativity and for having developed numerous operative procedures; one of them is the "David Operation," a valve-sparing aortic root replacement procedure in patients with aortic root aneurysms.
+Dr. David is credited for having the first cardiac-surgery database in Canada back in 1978.
 A frequent speaker at international conferences, he shares his expertise and demonstrates surgical techniques.
-Dr. David has published many articles in peer-reviewed journals, authored numerous chapters in surgical textbooks, and served as the editor or co-editor of five surgical textbooks.
+Dr. David has published over 350 articles in peer-reviewed journals, authored numerous chapters in surgical textbooks, and served as the editor or co-editor of five surgical textbooks.
 In 2005, Dr. David served as president of the American Association for Thoracic Surgery and an officer many years.

 Kim De La Cruz CCP